Leper Travel Services

 The magic has never worked for charities, of course.
 I do try to be pleasant when they call.
 They’re still an annoying intrusion, but many of them are for good causes, and I have a heart, even if it’s three sizes too small.

-But it’s not a winnable challenge.
+It’s not a winnable challenge.
 If you greet them pleasantly, they sense weakness.
 They tell you how nice it is to hear a friendly voice.
 (And I’m sure it is, with any kind of job calling and bothering people at home.)
 When you try for a mild but firm, “no,” they won’t accept it.
 Whether it’s sales or a charity, they’ll move to the part of their script that says, “I understand, times are hard, but…”

 “No,” I say again.
 And I don’t want to do it, but often I’ll concede a “sorry” to a charity.
-I shouldn’t have to be sorry, though.
+I shouldn’t be sorry, though.
 They’re calling me.
 I don’t want to be called.

 “I’m sorry, it’s a good cause, but no.”